avexyli/Koprulu-Blog/_posts/2024-04-05-crossover-post-rerelease.markdown

 ![]({{site.baseurl}}/gifs/2024-07-04-matrix.gif)
 *Resonant Matrix Producing two Units*

-_This new upgrade is meant to address an issue with the late game unit production for the protoss, it can be researched at the Citadel of Adun for 200 Minerals and 200 Vespne, requires the Templar Archive and allows Gateways to produce two units at the same time._
+_This new upgrade is meant to address an issue with the late game unit production for the protoss, it can be researched at the Citadel of Adun for 200 Minerals and 200 Vespne, requires the Arbiter Tribunal and allows Gateways to produce two units at the same time._

 * Reworked Reaver based on SardineS Reaver Mod